 Is Geothermal Energy Environmentally Friendly?

-Let’s take a deeper dive into this topic to find out what is the environmental impact of geothermal energy and what that actually means going forward.
+Let’s take a deeper dive into this topic to find out the environmental impact of geothermal energy and what that actually means going forward.
 The majority of geothermal power plants take the water and steam they use to produce power and funnel it back into the planet.

 This is important because it helps maintain a balance and reduce any negative environmental impact of geothermal energy.
+Oils and other fossil fuels are finite resources that also cause tons of pollution to the environment.

-Hot dry rock geothermal, or enhanced geothermal systems, are another type of power generation plant that is better than modern fossil plants but a bit more invasive.
-This type of plant requires drilling deep into the earth’s surface to gain access to larger amounts of geothermal energy.
+Instead of destroying nature to build a power source, the plants can harness the power generated every second.
+Hot dry rock geothermal, or enhanced geothermal systems, are another power generation plant better than modern fossil plants but a bit more invasive.
+This type of plant requires drilling deep into the earth’s surface to access larger amounts of geothermal energy.

 See Related: Here’s How to Achieve Carbon Neutrality